 So here are some tips on how you can Save more and Give more:

-- Save second and Give to God first.
+- Save second and Give first.
 When we give first, then save some we don’t spend money on those unimportant things that we don’t think about.
-The fancy coffee, the extra soda, the fast food.
+The fancy coffee, the extra soda, the eating out.

 - Use an automatic transfer at your bank.
 Transfer money out of your checking account into a savings account after every paycheck.
-You can also set up automatic giving to your church either through your bank or through your church.
+You can also set up automatic giving to your church or non profit either through your bank or through the non profit organization.

 - You might want to have multiple savings accounts you transfer money into.
-One should be an emergency account, another could be to purchase your next vehicle or other large item and another could be for a down payment on a house.
+One should be an emergency account, with 3-6 months worth of expenses, another could be to purchase your next vehicle or other large item and another could be for a down payment on a house.

 - You might even set up a saving account at a different bank to make it harder to get to and more out of mind.
 When you don’t see the money in your checking account or in your wallet you won’t spend it.